Gardner Museum Heist —Blog

 I considered it an injustice that Kurkjian said he was going to persist in the claim that the visitor was O'Brien, in the face of strong exculpatory evidence, and to even suggest he could have "pulled off this theft," was I believe inexcusable.

-But also the fact that he would treat O'Brien with such lack of respect and care by emailing out to a person he barely knew, the unredacted drivers license of someone who had treated him like a friend bothered me.
+But also the fact that he would treat O'Brien with such a lack of respect and care by emailing out to a person he barely knew, the unredacted drivers license of someone who had treated him like a friend bothered me.
 The fact that I had known O'Brien made it especially troubling.
 If Kurkjian would treat O'Brien this way, the prospect of his treating me any better seemed unlikely.
 I had already had one bad experience with Kurkjian back in 2014.

 I notified Kurkjian that I was no longer interested in meeting with him.